Clinicians with Child & Adolescent Specialties

 Megan Schuster (SWT) a clinical intern at anchor who is working towards her master’s degree in social work at Cleveland State University.
 She has a background of working with children and families who have experienced abuse and advocate for their voices to be heard.
 In other roles, she has served as a victim’s advocate by offering emotional support throughout the criminal investigation and court hearings.
 Her overall goal is to create a safe environment for her clients to feel comfortable and supported.

-Allison Herceg (SWT) Allison Herceg is a Clinical Intern and Social Work Trainee, currently pursuing her Master of Social Work (MSW) at Case Western Reserve University with a focus on mental health and trauma-informed care.
-She holds a Bachelor of Science in Biology, along with minors in Psychology and Neuroscience from the University of Dayton.
+Allison Parks, LSW, is a Licensed Social Worker with a Master of Social Work (MSW) from Case Western Reserve University, where she focused on mental health and trauma-informed practice.
+She also holds a Bachelor of Science in Biology with minors in Psychology and Neuroscience from the University of Dayton (Go Flyers!).

 MARY HASSEBROCK